lee-dohm/lee-dohm.github.io/_drafts/why-doesnt-ruby-support-windows.md

 Mostly, I feel like they are saying that the Ruby *community* doesn't support Windows.
 And this is more or less true.
 I don't know of any serious Ruby developers[^2] that use Windows.
 And the only Gem that I know off the top of my head that explicitly states it supports Windows is [Nokogiri][nokogiri].

-[^1]: I haven't tried other Rubies like JRuby or Rubinius.
+[^1]: I haven't tried JRuby, though Rubinius at the time of this writing does *not* support Windows.
 [^2]: Though I don't know any serious Ruby developers personally, the ones I *know of* all use some Unix variant.

 [installer]: http://rubyinstaller.org/